 If you are unfamiliar, a sushi bowl looks like sushi rice, topped with fruits, fish, vegetables, sesame seeds, and seaweed sheets, and dressed with mayo, salad dressing, or sauce mixture of liking.

-But sushi bowls differ from the sashimi, and some have raw fish while others do not have one.
-It depends on the type of sushi.
-You will discover more about it below.
+“However, sushi bowls differ from sashimi, which is typically served without rice and features only the sliced raw fish.
+Sushi bowls may contain raw fish among other ingredients, but this varies depending on the sushi bowl recipe.
 But you might confuse sushi bowls with poke bowls.
 The poke bowl is the cousin of the sushi bowl, and it originates from Hawaii.

 It tends to have more ingredients and is served with rice, vegetables, protein (fish, tofu), and dressing.
 If you crave for sushi bowl but do not have the right ingredients on hand, do poke bowls instead.
 It is customizable based on the fresh ingredients you have.